quantax.sites.Lattice#

 property double_occ: bool#

-Whether the system allows double occupancy
+Whether the system allows double occupancy.

 get_neighbor(n_neighbor: int | Sequence[int] = 1, return_sign: bool = False) ndarray | Sequence[ndarray] | tuple#